Bejec/bejecWebpage/phaselessBLDCMotor.md

 You only have to strengthen the outside stacks of the magnets since they experience axial loads.
 The middle stacks are pull relatively equally which means rotor only needs to deal with radial and tangential loads.
 Outer stacks can be thick since they are at the ends.

     + Dual coil optimization
 Allows use of multiple different wire gauges so you can have half the motor optimized for efficiency and the other half optimized for power.
-These can be split with seperate coil drivers in the same unit.
+These can be split with separate coil drivers in the same unit.

     + Dual Cell Chemistries
-Similar to the previous dual coil optimization which allows you to use multipl cell chemistries to power one motor.
+Similar to the previous dual coil optimization which allows you to use multiple cell chemistries to power one motor.
 You can even run one coil in drive and the other in regen to transfer power to and from each cell chemistries.
-So now cells can be optmized solely for power or range, instead of balancing both in one.
+So now cells can be optimized solely for power or range, instead of balancing both in one.

     + Optimized Cooling
 High stator surface area means high heat extraction.
 Why have water cooling just to have an water to air intercooler.
 The spinning of the rotor introduces turbulence to help the air extract heat from the stator.